slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Money problems are self-confidence problems.
 - Confident people don’t crave attention.

+> *"One who believes in himself has no need to convince others." (...)
+"When you accept yourself, the whole world accepts you."
+-- Lao Tzu [-571]*

 > *"Out of your vulnerabilities will come your strength."
 -- Sigmund Freud [1856]*

 > *"The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence."
 -- Charles Bukowski [1920]*

+> *"Value yourself.
+The only people who appreciate a doormat are people with dirty shoes."
+-- Leo Buscaglia [1924]*

 > *"Self-confidence is the memory of success."
 -- David Storey [1933]*